macedoj/haversine-great-circle-distance/README.md

 # great-circle-distance-calculator
-A implemented Haversine formula in Java to calculate the great-circle distance between two pairs of latitude and longitude coordinates.
+Haversine formula implementation in Java to calculate the great-circle distance between two pairs of latitude and longitude coordinates.

 **Features**